mhx/dwarfs/doc/dwarfsextract.md

   will completely crash the program.
 So please don't use this unless you know what you're doing.

+- `--stdout-progress`:
+  Write progress percentage to stdout.
+Useful for piping to tools like `zenity`.

 - `-n`, `--num-workers=`*value*:
   Number of worker threads used for extracting the filesystem.